Generating Benchmarks for Factuality Evaluation of Language Models: Experimental Setup

 \subsection{Retrieval-Augmented Models}

 In \S\ref{sec:results_retrieval}, we present evaluations of retrieval-augmented variants of the models.
 To that end, we adopted the In-Context RALM (IC-RALM) framework of \citet{ram2023context}, where the retrieved document is prepended to the LLM's input, without any further training or specialized LLM architecture.
-In IC-RALM, a retriever is called every $s$ tokens (\textit{i.e.}, the retrieval \textit{stride}), with a query comprised of the last $\ell$ tokens.
-The top-scored retrieved document is then prepended to the LLM's input.
+In IC-RALM, a retriever is called every $s$ tokens (\textit{i.e.}, the \textit{stride}), with a query comprised of the last $\ell$ tokens.
 The LLM is run with the concatenated input to assign log-probabilities to the next $s$ tokens.

-Similar to \citet{ram2023context}, we used the lexical BM25 \cite{bm25} over the Wikipedia corpus,\footnote{We used the Wikipedia corpus of \citet{karpukhin-etal-2020-dense}, based on the dump from Dec. $20, 2018$.} excluding the evaluated docs.
-We set $s=8$ and $\ell=32$.
+We used the lexical BM25 \cite{bm25} over Wikipedia corpus,\footnote{We used the Wikipedia corpus of \citet{karpukhin-etal-2020-dense}, based on the dump from Dec. $20, 2018$.} excluding the evaluated docs; and set $s=8$, $\ell=32$.